tatsuyafw/amc/README.md

 # amc

-CLI tool to open Amazon Management Console with your browser.
+CLI tool to open AWS Management Console with your browser.

 ## Usage